jo0704/joeynmt-toy-models/README.md

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

-Evaluate a trained model with
+Evaluate trained models for task 1 with

     ./scripts/evaluate.sh

+Evaluate trained models for task 2 with

+    ./scripts/evaluate_beam.sh

 # Feedback

-All the changes were made on the branch apply_bpe on our github repository.
+All the changes were made on the branch [apply_bpe](https://github.com/jo0704/joeynmt-toy-models/tree/apply_bpe) on our github repository.

-### Data
+## Data

 The language pair and translation direction that we chose is de-en.

-### Training
+## Training

 BPE: vocabulary size was first initialized with 2000 subwords.
 Then, we trained our BPE model with 5000 and 1000 words.
-To make this more interesting, we increased the number of epochs from 2 to TODO.
+Regarding the training time with a GPU-enabled machine, we increased the number of epochs from 2 to 8.

-### results: BLEU
+## Results: Task 1

 We get the following results on BLEU scores: